nbrochec/ipt_tilde/README.md

 ## Roadmap

 - [x] Add GPU support (MPS)
+- [ ] New methods from .ts file to be used :
+    - `get_sr`: get the sampling rate (Hz)
+    - `get_classnames`: get the name of each class in alphabetic order
+    - `get_seglen`: get the number of samples on to make the inference
+- [ ] Add condition to start inference, absolute sum of samples must be higher than 0
-- [ ] Perform resampling before inference
+- [ ] Perform resampling before stacking samples for inference (number of samples is unchanged)
+- [ ] Set the number of samples to 7168 by default, update with the value found with method `get_seglen`
-- [ ] Implement an onset detector (start inferring when the onset is detected, and stop when it is off).
+- [ ] ~~Implement an onset detector (start inferring when the onset is detected, and stop when it is off).~~

 ## Build Instructions